-SATISFACTORY ACADEMIC PROGRESS (SAP) POLICY FOR THE SCHOOL OF URBAN MISSIONS least once each year as part of determining their eligibility for financial aid.
-The U.S. Department of Education has minimum requirements which SUM adheres to in the following manner (note chart on next page):
+SATISFACTORY ACADEMIC PROGRESS (SAP) POLICY FOR THE SCHOOL OF URBAN MISSIONS

+Students applying for financial aid must demonstrate satisfactory academic progress in their degree program.
+Each student's academic progress will be evaluated at least once each year as part of determining their eligibility for financial aid.
+The U.S. Department of Education has minimum requirements which SUM adheres to in the following manner (SEE Chart on Page 22).